FULL OF GRACE AND TRUTH

 When a woman caught in adultery was brought to Jesus, he told the men who wanted to stone her, “Let him who is without sin cast the first stone.”
 They all drops their stones and left.
 Jesus told the woman, “Neither do I condemn you.”
 That’s grace.
 But then he added, “Go and sin no more.”
 That’s truth.
 He showed her God’s love, but he also told her the truth about her sin.

 Or think of the Pharisees.
 Jesus was painfully truthful with them.
-He called them hypocrites, white-washed tombs, snakes, and blind guides.
-But in telling them painful truth, he never stopped being gracious.
-When the Pharisee Nicodemus wanted to talk with him, Jesus spent time with him.
-And when the Pharisee Saul of Tarsus was trying to stamp out the followers of Jesus, the Lord showed him grace.
+He called them hypocrites, white-washed tombs, snakes, scum, blind guides, sons of hell.
+But in telling them painful truth, Jesus never stopped being gracious.
+When the Pharisee Nicodemus wanted to talk with him, Jesus spent time with him and led him to salvation.
+When the Pharisee Saul of Tarsus was trying to stamp out the followers of Jesus, the Lord showed him grace.
 He showed Saul the truth about his evil conduct and the truth about salvation in Christ, and he forgave Saul and transformed him into Paul the apostle.
 Truth and grace, even for nasty Pharisees!
 Jesus is “full of grace and truth.”

 God’s gracious truth in Jesus is that, behind and beneath and beyond everything we can see or touch, there exists Someone of unimaginable power and splendor and wisdom and love, and this glorious Someone has come near to us as a man.
 God’s gracious truth is that despite our cynicism and skepticism, despite our futile search for substitutes, despite our sin and inability to find the invisible God, he has found us and brings to us his forgiveness and the promise of eternal life.
 In Christ, God bridges the gap between us and himself and makes us partakers of the grace and truth we could never find on our own.
 This is the true meaning of Christmas.

-Loving Father, we praise you for shining your light into our darkness and for sending your Son into this world as one of us.
-Rescue us from sin and despair, we pray.
+Loving Father, thank you for shining your light into our darkness and for sending your Son into this world as one of us.
+Rescue us from sin and despair, dear Lord.
 Satisfy our hearts with your grace and our minds with your truth, and fill us with the joy and wonder of Christmas, through Jesus Christ our Lord.
 Amen.

 By David Feddes.
 Originally broadcasted on the Back to God Hour and published in The Radio Pulpit.